Not all playground equipment is regularly checked.

 - supervise them at all times when they are playing

-- put them on age and size appropriate items
+- put them on items that are suitable for their age and size

 - look out for sharp edges or bits sticking out which could get caught up in clothing

 - check rails on climbing frames or steps up slides